-ON THIS PAGE: You will learn about the different ways doctors use to treat people with HCL and PLL.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will learn about the different ways doctors use to treat people with HCL or PLL.
+To see other pages, use the menu on the side of your screen.

 This section outlines treatments that are the standard of care for HCL and PLL.
 “Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+For more information, see the About Clinical Trials and Latest Research sections.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .
 Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-The goal of treatment for HCL and PLL is remission (absence of leukemia symptoms; also called “no evidence of disease” or NED).
+The goal of treatment for HCL and PLL is remission.
+Remission is the absence of leukemia symptoms and is also called “no evidence of disease” or NED.
 Descriptions of the most common treatment options for HCL and PLL are listed below.
 Treatment options and recommendations depend on several factors, including whether you have HCL or PLL, possible side effects, and your preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .